burritosoftware/GlimChat/README.md

 # GlimChat

-Simple CSS to put Glimesh Chat in OBS/XSplit.
+Simple CSS to overlay your Glimesh Chat in OBS/XSplit.
+No signups, no selfhosting.